 Myth C – You Need a Category to be Successful in Blogging

-This is a rather strange myth, but one that has persisted for many years despite never really being truth.
+This is a rather strange myth, but one that has persisted for many years despite never really being the truth.
 In the world of the lifestyle blog, though, you are far less limited.
 People believe that you need to be in the most micro-sized niches possible to succeed.
 Yes, you could dominate in tiny niches with marginal sized communities online without too much effort.
-However, in a lifestyle blog you have no need to be so specific.
+However, in a lifestyle blog, you have no need to be so specific.

 Lifestyle, after all, changes all the time!

 If you were to run a blog on anything in life, then you can expand it out a bit further.
-If your lifestyle blog was taking in sports and fitness, then you can cover everything on your blog to travelling to sports games to fitness routines you carry out.
+If your lifestyle blog was taking in sports and fitness, then you can cover everything on your blog to traveling to sports games to fitness routines you carry out.
 The door is open for being as expansive as you can imagine, so don’t ever close doors off.

 Sometimes, even the most outlandish of topics can fit once in a blue moon with a lifestyle blog.
 There are few limits, so long as you don’t just try and be a general news curation site.
 Find a group of key topics that you cover, but when something else might makes sense as a fun little subtopic then you should have no problem making that change for the day.

 It’s always nice to have variety.
 Any lifestyle blog that closes itself isn’t really replicating lifestyle itself then, anyway, is it?